Read Our Latest Blog Post

 Fly from the UK to Keflavik Airport.
 Transfer to your hotel in Reykjavik by shuttlebus (approx. 45 mins).

-2 nights REYKJAVIK - Fosshotel Reykjavik***+ or Hotel Reykjavik Centrum**** (B)
+2 nights REYKJAVIK - Fosshotel Baron (3 star) or Fosshotel Reykjavik (4 star)

 Today you are completely free to do as you wish!
 Why not pre-book one of our exciting optional excursions?
 Alternatively, why not spend the day exploring Reykjavik’s quirky street art, modern art gallery, Harpa concert hall or the vast array of independent cafes and shops?

 Take a taxi to Reykjavik Domestic Airport for the Air Iceland flight to Ilulissat (5 minutes).
 Met on arrival and transferred to your hotel for check-in, information meeting and guided city walk visiting the old part of town with buildings from the very start of the Danish trading station, the busy fishing harbour, the old church and the museum.